gparlakov/angular-realworld-example-app/TASKS.md

 ### 6.2.
 Fake async testing

-_Example with the `flushMicrotasks thing` article and presentation._
+_Example with the [flushMicrotasks thing](https://medium.com/ng-gotchas/what-was-that-flushmicrotasks-thing-again-4cfae7ba5fac) article and presentation._

-1. Create a `article.component.spec.ts` file with the test infrastructure - describe, it ...
+1. Create a `article.component.spec.ts` file with the test infrastructure - `describe` with an `it` ...
 2. Create a test case `when populateComments is called and getAll comments promise resolves it should set the comments to the result`
 3. We need to provide a Promise and then do something on it's resolution(in the `then()` callback)
 4. Add a test case for `addComments` promise resolves